raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> -3
 ```

-We can see that like `foldl`, we consume the elements from the right.
+We can see that like `foldl`, we consume the elements from the left.
 But because we write:

 ```javascript
 valueToCompute = foldr(fn, valueToCompute, iterator);